Policy on Re-Homing Companion Animals

 Adoption Fee

 There is an adoption donation fee for all animals; this fee varies dependent on the animal being adopted.
-Any change to the set fee is at the discretion of the Animal Centre Management.
+Any change to the set fee is at the discretion of the Animal Centre Manager or agreed deputy.

 Returning Animals